-Although the majority of our revenues are denominated in U.S. dollars, or dollars, or \$, approximately 19% of our expenses are incurred in New Israeli Shekel, or NIS, and approximately 71% of our expenses are denominated in Euro or linked to the Euro.
+Approximately 55% of our revenues are denominated in Euro, and approximately 40% in U.S. dollars, or dollar.
+Approximately 20% of our expenses are incurred in New Israeli Shekel, or NIS, and approximately 73% in Euro or linked to the Euro.
+At the same time, the majority of our cash reserves and investments are denominated in dollars, and our financial statements are demonimated in dollars.
 As a result, we may be negatively affected by fluctuations in the exchange rates between the Euro or the NIS and the dollar.
 We cannot predict any future trends in the rate of devaluation or appreciation of the NIS or of the Euro against the dollar.
-If the dollar cost of our operations in Israel and/or Romania increases, our dollar-measured results of operations will be adversely affected.
-In addition, some of our revenues are denominated in Euro, some are denominated in Canadian dollar, or CAD and some are denominated in Great Britain Pound, or GBP.
-As a result, our dollar-measured results of operations will be adversely affected by devaluation in the GBP, CAD or Euro relative to the dollar.
+If the dollar cost of our operations in Israel increases, our dollar-measured results of operations will be adversely affected.
 We may choose to limit these exposures by entering into hedging transactions.
 However, hedging transactions may not enable us to avoid exchange-related losses, and our business may be harmed by exchange rate fluctuations.